- Device42-Jira (Self-Hosted) Integration

 - Click Upload.
 A confirmation message appears when the add-on is successfully installed.
 You can now manage the add-on from the user installed add-on list on the Manage add-ons page.

-Configure the add-on
+Configure the Integration

-To configure the add-on:
+To configure the Jira add-on:

-- Log in as a user with ‘JIRA Administrators’ global permission.
+- Log in as a user with ‘Jira Administrators’ global permission.

 - From the JIRA Administration Console, click ‘Add-ons’.